elenaliao1002/Animl-Image-Classification-Deployment/README.md

 - rodent
 - lizard

-Then download the data with selected labels from the Animl interface by clicking EXPORT TO COCO format.
+Then download the data with selected labels from the Animl interface by clicking **EXPORT TO COCO** format.
 Then we get the cct.json file.
 We can use it to download the images later on.

 #### Step2 : Download all the full size images referenced in the cct.json(COCO) file

-This code downloads image files from Amazon S3 and saves them to a local directory.
+This code downloads the full size images from Amazon S3 and saves them to a local directory(or server GPU).

-The code takes two arguments: "--coco-file", the path to the coco file, and "--output-dir", the local directory to download the images to.
+The code takes two arguments:

+* coco-file : the path to the COCO file.
+* output-dir : the local directory to download the images.

 ```bash
 python ~/animl-analytics/utils/download_images.py \